shiang-luong/lemp-stack-decision-tree/README.md

 Where `{CONTAINER_NAME}` is one of:

 `docker exec -ti {CONTAINER_NAME} /bin/bash`
+* `{APP_NAME}-php`
+* `{APP_NAME}-nginx`
+* `{APP_NAME}-mariadb`

 ## If needed, make sure you clear out the volumes.

-docker-compose down -v
+`docker-compose down -v`

 ## TODO:
 I will added the file to run on kubernentes as well.

-* `{APP_NAME}-php`
-* `{APP_NAME}-nginx`
-* `{APP_NAME}-mariadb`
+Possibly update PHP version.